GPSnoopy/DesGpu/README.md

 - Computed hashes 28 times in 1.008s (2,779Mh/s)
 ```

-Unfortunately the increased occupancy does not translate into any significant additional performance.
+Unfortunately the increased occupancy does not translate into any significant additional performance, likely because the GPU integer execution units are the main bottleneck.
 But we'll take it nonetheless.

+## Cleanup

+JtR OpenCL code mixes signed ints and unsigned its (i.e. `bs_vector` and `vtype`), likely due to the code base growing organically, with contributions and optimisations coming from different sources.
+I've moved everything to `vtype`.

 ## TODO